DaveShuckerow/pirate-badge/README.md

 ```

 Go ahead and try your changes out; you should now have a complete Angular2 app
-that can even make API requests of remote servers!
+that can even make API requests to remote servers!